 Issue #47* from January 1947 is another Señorita Rio, in this case drawn by the artist for which the character is primarily known, Lily Renee.
 Inside stories feature the typical lineup of characters such as “Hooks Devlin,” but also introduces Patsy Pinup (authored under the curious pseudonym “Swing Sista“) in a single page filler.

-Issues #10* and #24* below are great covers from an even earlier WWII era (October 1940 and February 1943).
-Both covers are by Dan Zolnerowich and these thick 68 page books are packed with stories by famous artists such as George Tuska, Alex Blum and Nick Cardy.
+Issues #10* and #24* are great covers from an even earlier WWII era (October 1940 and February 1943).
+Both covers are also by Dan Zolnerowich and these thick 68 page books are packed with stories by famous artists such as George Tuska, Alex Blum and Nick Cardy.